 Cast Iron Doesn’t Conduct Heat Evenly

 This is something we have talked about in our article on best dosa Tawas.
 Cast iron does not conduct heat evenly.
-The centre is always hotter than the edges by around 40-60° C. This is why you need to preheat cast iron for at least 5-10 minutes before you start cooking as it helps reduce the temperature difference.
+The centre is always hotter than the edges by around 40-60° C. This is why you need to preheat cast iron for at least 5-10 minutes at a low flame before you start cooking.
+This helps reduce the temperature difference between the centre and the edges.

 While making Dosa, apply some oil and heat the Tawa on a low flame for 5-10 minutes to ensure the Dosa doesn’t get burnt at the centre and uncooked along the edges.
 This also helps create a layer of seasoning that prevents Dosa from getting stuck to the Tawa.